rana-sylvatica/c-pad/README.md

 - 1x screw (https://www.mcmaster.com/97349A413/ - there's probably other similar screws on Amazon/AliExpress/etc that would work)
 - 1x ribbon cable (https://kadano.biz/phobgcc-2-0-c-stick-ribbon-cables-6pin/ - can also use individual wires but is more difficult.
 If making for OEM/Phob1.X and only 6-pin ribbon cables are available, just cut off two of the wires to make a 4-pin cable)

+The PCB must be ordered with SMD assembly for the resistors, capacitors, switches, and (for the Phob 2.0 version) the ADC.
+I use JLCPCB for these boards.
+If any components are out of stock they must be pre-ordered through JLC and received into your inventory prior to ordering the board, otherwise the board will be shipped without that component.
+PCB settings: FR4 substrate, 1.6mm thickness, HASL lead free finish, SMD assembly on top side.

 Resin 3D printing is the best way to manufacture the c-pad core.
 Black Resin from JLCPCB (not Imagine Black - this is confusing as JLC recently added a 2nd black resin option) is my favorite for this.
 Consumer-grade MSLA printers also do a nice job in my experience.

 The c-pad buttons can be manufactured with resin printing, SLS/MJF nylon printing, or resin casting